About United States Naval Sea Cadet Corps

 What We Do

-- Participate in a local Unit Drills.
+- Cadets attend local Unit Drills.
 Fort Lauderdale Division meets every Saturday morning during the school year.

-- Graduate Recruit Training or Orientation (bootcamp): a fast-paced 7 – 14 day training focused on basic military instruction and team building.
+- New recruits are expected to attend and graduate Recruit Training or Orientation: a fast-paced 7 – 14 day training focused on basic military instruction and team building.